VirgilSecurity/virgil-crypto-c/docs/implementor.md

 Defines set of the implemented interfaces in a one module.

     <implementation
-        implementor = "..."
-      [ is_default = "..."  ("0") ]
+        name = "..."
         >
         <c_include>
         <interface>, 1 or more
     </implementation>

-The implementation item can have these attributes:
+The implementation item has this single attribute:

-implementor:
+name:
-    Implementor name - underlying library name that is used for implementation.
-The implementor attribute is required.
+    Implementation name.
+The name attribute is required.

-is_default:
-    Injected attribute from the implementor.
-The is_default attribute is optional.
-Its default value is "0".

 The 'c_include' item